jamescherti/outline-indent.el/README.md

 #### outline-indent-insert-heading

-*(By default, `outline-indent-advise-outline-functions` is set to t, which means that you can also use the built-in outline function `outline-insert-heading`)*
+*(By default, `outline-indent-advise-outline-functions` is set to t, which means that you can also use the built-in outline function `outline-insert-heading` instead of `outline-indent-insert-heading`)*

 The `(outline-indent-insert-heading)` function inserts a new line with the same indentation level/depth as the current line just before the next heading that shares the same or less indentation level.
 It finds the nearest non-empty line with the same or less indentation as the current line and inserts a new line before it.